Notification Settings

 - Click Generate VAPID Keys to create a public/private key pair.

-- The public key is shared with browsers; the private key is stored securely on the server.
+- The private key is stored securely on the server and never exposed to clients.

 - Click Save.

 Once configured, users are prompted to allow notifications in their browser when they next log in.
+Users can also manage their subscription:

 Browser push is excellent for time-sensitive alerts because it reaches users even when they are in another application.
 Encourage your team to accept the browser permission prompt.